 If you find yourself overwhelmed with the tasks of a day or week, try working in intervals.
 Set timers for specific tasks- whether it’s writing content or answering emails, spending 30 minutes to an hour helps you work hard for a certain amount of time which helps in pacing yourself for the remainder of the day and week and helps manage expectations and delivery.

 A little motivation goes a long way.
 Reward yourself when you finish a task.
 You don’t only have to reward yourself when the entire project is completed.
 Maybe you needed to create an outline for an onboarding document, or needed to work with multiple people’s schedules to deliver a presentation, or want to answer 10 emails– it doesn’t matter the size of the task, you can always find a way to reward yourself- big or small.
 Take yourself out for your favorite pastry or order your favorite meal.
 Allow yourself a Netflix binge after work as you check off each item and watch as your to-do list becomes a done list.

 Sometimes the best way to increase your focus and productivity at work is to utilize your well-earned vacation days.
 Sometimes you just need a “reset” for your mind and a break from the daily tasks of your work.
 Taking a vacation can not only improve your mood but help you see things more clearly when you return back to the office and help you feel recharged.
 And let’s not forget, everyone deserves a vacation!

 All in all, we will never fully have an environment free of distractions.
 We are human.
-Sometimes we want to look out the window, talk with our colleagues, go out for a coffee, and there’s no harm in that.
-But now you are better equipped to manage the distraction that can really harm our performance at work.
+Sometimes we want to look out the window, talk with our colleagues, or go out for a coffee, and there’s no harm in that.
+But now you are better equipped to manage the distraction that can really harm your performance at work.
 Try these tips out and discover what works for you so you can accomplish your goals more efficiently and enjoy that summer sun.